Engine Removal and

 Rob responded - There are two types of starters.
 The normal one has an extended shaft (inch or so past the gear wheel) which pokes into a bronze pinion bearing in the bell housing (or is it the engine case -- I forget) when the starter is inserted into the bell housing.
 This pinion bearing (hole) needs a little grease in it.

-The other kind has a very short shaft on the starter motor, and is "free standing" -- it doesn't need the extra bearing to support it.
+The other kind has a very short shaft on the starter motor, originally developed for the semi-auto with a torque converter and "drive plate" rather than a flywheel.
+This starter shaft is "free standing" -- it doesn't need the extra bearing to support it.
 If your shaft is the shorter sort -- no extra lube required anywhere.
-(Either sort of starter can be used.)
+(Either sort of starter can be used, but if you can get a semi-auto starter, they are actually a bit more powerful than the standard starter.)

 Rob wrote, regarding the engine replacement procedure - I made only one tiny amendment to it, regarding the upper left mounting bolt -- "This is also a free bolt located just inboard of the clutch lever at the top of the transaxle.
 On doghouse cooler engines, the nut in the engine bay is captive (it's a free bolt and nut on older non-doghouse engines); the bolt must be removed from the front.
 Turn the bolt into the captive nut (on the non doghouse engines just push the bolt through then attach the washer and nut from inside the engine bay), then tighten with a 17mm socket on a 1/2-inch ratchet with a 6-inch extension (on non-doghouse engines you can use a 17mm box wrench (ring spanner) on the nut inside the engine bay)".